syncfusion-content/windowsforms-docs/WindowsForms/TabControl/Events.md

 {% endtabs %}

+### HotTracking

+When the mouse pointer is over a tabitem's text, a HotTracking event is triggered, changing the text's appearance.
+HotTrack is utilized to create unique and different styling experience in the TabItems.  `True` if the tabs change in appearance when the mouse pointer over it; otherwise, `False`.
+The default is `False`.

 ### Customize the appearance of TabControlAdv while HotTracking

-You can customize the appearance of the `TabControlAdv` while `HotTracking`.
-This can be achieved by handling the event, `DrawItem` in the `TabControlAdv`.
-The argument, `DrawTabEventArgs` gets the data for the `Syncfusion.Windows.Forms.Tools.TabControlAdv.DrawItem` event handler in the `TabControlAdv`.
-Within this event handler, check whether the TabItem is being HotTracked, and when it is, set the desired forecolor and backcolor to the `DrawTabEventArgs` object.
+You can customize the appearance of the [TabControlAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabControlAdv.html) while `HotTracking`.
+This can be achieved by handling the event, [DrawItem](https://help.syncfusion.com/windowsforms/tabcontrol/events#drawitem-event) in the [TabControlAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabControlAdv.html).
+The argument, [DrawTabEventArgs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DrawTabEventArgs.html) gets the data for the [Syncfusion.Windows.Forms.Tools.TabControlAdv.DrawItem](https://help.syncfusion.com/windowsforms/tabcontrol/events#drawitem-event) event handler in the [TabControlAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabControlAdv.html).
+Within this event handler, check whether the TabItem is being HotTracked, and when it is, set the desired forecolor and backcolor to the [DrawTabEventArgs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.DrawTabEventArgs.html) object.

 <table>
 <tr>